SJ23 Tech Tip F19, (Issued 1999-01-03) Tom Churchill

 Step the Mast Forward - to pass under a bridge.

 "I wanted to step the mast by myself so I made a new symmetrical mast step for Malia.
 A steel shop fabricated a new fitting for the foot of the mast from my cardboard template.
-The new foot fits directly into a new deck fitting I fashioned after the original".
+The new foot fits directly into this new deck fitting I fashioned after the original".
 Tom Churchill.

 TOM'S MAST STEPPING PROCEDURE - (Assume the mast is standing and you are going to take it down as in the illustration below).